madetech/handbook/roles/lead_engineer.md

 We expect our Lead Engineers to demonstrate strong diplomacy when protecting their team from influences that may impact the team’s ability to deliver its objectives and commitments.

-### Ensure sure the team collaborates, communicates and focuses on what is most important
+### Ensure the team collaborates, communicates and focuses on what is most important

 We expect our Lead Engineers to ensure the team is actively collaborating and communicating, both between team members and with the customer.
 A Lead Engineer is expected to ensure the team have a shared understanding of what is most important to the customer.

-### Coach team members and customers, facilitate continuous improvement and apply the most appropriate agile and lean tools and techniques for their environment
+### Coach team members and customers, facilitate continuous improvement, and apply the most appropriate agile and lean tools and techniques for their environment

 We expect our Lead Engineers to be an expert in the application of agile and lean practices.
 A Lead Engineer is expected to understand the most appropriate methods to apply given the situation.
 A Lead Engineer is expected to coach team members and customers on the application of lean and agile practices.